ubccr/ccrdocs/pages/portals/coldfront.md

 ## Request an Allocation

-Access to CCR resources is managed using projects and allocations.
+Access to CCR resources is managed in ColdFront using Projects and Allocations.

-Projects capture information about your research including your group members and allocations to resources.
+Projects capture information about your research including your group members and any allocations to resources.
 Most PIs have a single project which best describes their research performed at CCR.
 After logging into ColdFront for the first time, you should see the `Add a project` button to create a new project for your group.
 This is required before requesting allocations.
 Once your